arthursanpe/person-portfolio/README.md

 # person-portfolio
 A Person website with my projects and works.

-I made this page with simple front-end (html,CSS, and bootstrap) to publish my projects.
+I made this page with simple frontend (html,CSS, and bootstrap) to publish my projects.

 This page have toogle button to change language, and responsive-design.